reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 #### 1. Naive Bayes Algorithm
 Easy Guide: https://www.youtube.com/watch?v=O2L2Uv9pdDA

 **Naive Bayes classifier** is one of simple probabilistic classifiers based on applying Bayes' theorem with *strong (naive) independence assumptions between the features*.
+High bias, low variance.

+* **Bayes' Theorem**: The theorem describing the probability of an event, based on prior knowledge of conditions that might be related to the event.
+* **Prior Probability**: The probability distribution that would express one's belief, in Bayesian statistical inference.
-* Likelihood: The probability of something discrete and individual. (excluding something continuous like weight or height)
+* **Likelihood**: The probability of something discrete and individual. (excluding something continuous like weight or height)
-* Prior Probability: The probability distribution that would express one's belief, in Bayesian statistical inference.

 #### 2. Logistic Regression